a1exalexander/svg-to-react/README.md

 # @catsdev/svg-to-react

 This is a CLI tool for generating React icons from SVG files.
+It generates a React component for each SVG file and exports them as a single module with a common interface and types for the icons.

 ## Installation